pareshnakhe/pareshnakhe.github.io/_posts/2019-11-01-better-pricing-part1.md

 ### Constraints

 To compute this new pricing policy, instead of focusing directly on the revenue, we shall use percentage change in ATP as constraint.
-Let’s see what this implies:
+Say, for example, that the percentage increase in ATP should be at most 5%.
+This means:

 $$\frac{\sum_i (p_i^{new}- p_i^{old})}{\sum_i p_i^{old}} ~\leq~ 0.05 \\$$.